claudioametrano/UnFATE/README.md

 The UnFATE output will be placed in many folders within the location specified by -o, several output folders will be created corresponding to the pipeline steps:
 * Within the "target_enrichment" folder there will be the HybPiper runs folders, one per sample.
 Your data will also be symlinked into this directory.
 * Within the "whole_genome_data" folder will be symlinks to your supplied WGS data, trimmed read files, and either spades or HybPiper output depending on whether -l was used.
 * Within the "assemblies" folder there will be the "Exonerate_hits.py" runs folder, one per sample.
-Your data will aslo be symlinked into this directory
+Your data will aslo be symlinked into this directory.
 * The "fastas" folder will contain DNA and AA fasta files, one per marker of interest, and the MACSE runs folders.
 * The "macsed_alignments" folder will contain DNA and AA alignments, aligned and filtered with OMM_MACSE pipeline and (optionally) filtered with Gblocks.
+* The "auto_selection" folder will exist if you ran main_wrap with `-n AUTO` and will contain DNA alignments of sequences from your data and the pre-mined database.
-* The "single_locus_trees" folder will contain the IQTREE phylogenetic analyses on single markers (from both DNA and AA alignments)
+* The "single_locus_trees" folder will contain the IQTREE phylogenetic analyses on single markers (from both DNA and AA alignments).
-* The "supermatrix" folder will contain both the concatenation of the single marker alignments and the IQTREE2 phylogenetic inference (from both DNA and AA alignments)
+* The "supermatrix" folder will contain both the concatenation of the single marker alignments and the IQTREE2 phylogenetic inference (from both DNA and AA alignments).
-* The "supertree" folder will contain both the file with the best tree for each marker and the ASTRAL species tree (from both DNA and AA alignments)
+* The "supertree" folder will contain both the file with the best tree for each marker and the ASTRAL species tree (from both DNA and AA alignments).
-* The "final_trees" folder will contain the trees generate from concatenation (IQTREE) and coalescence-based approach (ASTRAL) and their version renamed to species name (where NCBI accession numbers were used; e.g. when samples from the precalculated database or assemblies downloaded from NCBI are used)
+* The "final_trees" folder will contain the trees generate from concatenation (IQTREE) and coalescence-based approach (ASTRAL) and their version renamed to species name (where NCBI accession numbers were used; e.g. when samples from the precalculated database or assemblies downloaded from NCBI are used).
 * The "PhyParts" folder will be made if `pie_wrap.py` is run.
 The key output is pies.svg, but the full phyparts output will be present as well.

 ## `barcode_wrap.py`